influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/grafana.md

 alt_engine: /influxdb/cloud/tools/grafana/
 ---

-Use [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket powered by InfluxDB IOx.
+Use [Grafana](https://grafana.com/) to query and visualize data stored in InfluxDB Cloud Serverless.
 Install the [grafana-flight-sql-plugin](https://github.com/influxdata/grafana-flightsql-datasource)
 to query InfluxDB with the Flight SQL protocol.